Dallas, Colorado

-Dallas was a town in Ouray County, Colorado, United States.
-It lay about 3 miles (5 km) north of the present town of Ridgway at the confluence of Dallas Creek and the Uncompahgre River.
-A community named in tribute to the historic town bearing the name Dallas Meadows now exists at its historic location.
+Dallas is an extinct town in Ouray County, Colorado, United States.
+Also known as Dallas City, it lay about 3 mi north of the present town of Ridgway at the confluence of Dallas Creek and the Uncompahgre River.
+A community named in tribute to the historic town bearing the name Dallas Meadows now exists near its historic location.

 History

 Dallas was founded in 1880 and named after the former Vice President of the United States, George M. Dallas, and was a stagecoach stop on a toll road which linked Montrose with Ouray.
-The Denver & Rio Grande Railroad reached Dallas in 1887 and Dallas was incorporated on 2 April 1889.
+The Dallas, Colorado, post office operated from February 11, 1884, until October 31, 1899.
+The Denver & Rio Grande Railroad reached Dallas in 1887 and Dallas was incorporated on April 2, 1889.
 The new town of Ridgway was founded a year later in 1890 and became the prominent town as Dallas slowly disappeared.
+The Ridgway, Colorado, post office (ZIP code 81432) now serves the area.